TOP 1985 DONRUSS BASEBALL CARDS

 Moving past rookies, the 1985 Donruss set also highlights many superstars entering their primes like Roger Clemens and Wade Boggs.
 The Clemens card depicts “Rocket” as a 23-year-old with a fearsome glare, already showing his dominance on the mound before winning 7 Cy Youngs.
 Pristine Clemens’ have sold for over $1000.
 Meanwhile the Boggs card presents the soon-to-be batting champion grinning in a Red Sox jersey.
 He took home 5 batting titles in the 1980s.
 High grades of these star player cards easily reach the $200-300 range.

-Read also: LEAF 91 BASEBALL CARDS
+Read also: WHERE TO SELL BASEBALL CARDS IN KANSAS CITY

 Another supreme talent and huge name featured prominently in the 1985 Donruss set is Ryne Sandberg.
 The “Ryno” card portrays the smooth-fielding second baseman with the Cubs, on the verge of winning the 1984 MVP award and later 10 Gold Gloves.
 This iconic Cubs star card in top condition squeezes just over the $1000 sales threshold.
 The sketched portrayal of Johnny Bench on his card also fetches $200-300 despite featuring a past-his-prime 36-year-old Bench with the Astros.